sardond/Jarvis-robot-head/README.md

 Sketch 1 is the Gemini brain.
 Sketch 2 is the face tracking.
 Sketch 3 is the lcd sine-wave.

-I will add these as I can.
-Just remember: insert your api key and hardware id's
+Just remember: insert your api key and hardware id's (your hardware will no doubt be diff) I wont be able to assist, This is where AI help shines!